 As dogs age, they’re going to sleep more, especially during the day in the form of naps.
 If the dog was active during its younger years, this increase in its amount of sleep might seem dramatic to you, but it’s usually a natural part of the dog’s aging.

 Most dogs will follow these sleep patterns.
 However, if you have any concerns over a sudden change in your dog’s sleep habits, it’s best to have the animal examined by a veterinarian.
 While it could be the result of something serious, it could also be as simple as something like lactose intolerance causing digestive problems and interrupting sleep.
 A healthy diet, like NomNomNow, is also an important aspect of a dog’s life.

 If you find that your dog is napping so much during the day that it isn’t sleeping well at night, which is interrupting your sleep pattern, you may need to find a way to keep the dog more active during the day.
 A dog that has a boring daily routine may tend to sleep too much during the day.

-- The infographic shows that you can stimulate your dog during the day through activities such as dog daycare or with a new toy.
+The infographic shows that you can stimulate your dog during the day through activities such as dog daycare or with a new toy.
 Volunteerism is great for many dogs.
 And another of the best ways to keep a dog active during the day is with exercise.
-Walking your dog more often will represent a good physical activity for both of you!
+Walking your dog more often is a good physical activity for both of you!

-If your dog sleeps on your bed with you, we’ve found that a mattress like Casper Sleeper really helps all of us get a good night’s sleep!
+If your dog sleeps on your bed with you, we’ve found that a mattress like this one from Nectar helps all of us get a good night’s sleep!

 About the Author: Sloan McKinney is a journalist based in Southern California.
 After writing about pop culture for a number of years, she has recently begun writing for a new audience.
-Inspired by DeAnthony, her cat, as well as her dog Max, Sloan now hopes to help other pet owners guarantee their animal companions happy and healthy lives.
+Inspired by DeAnthony, her cat, as well as her dog Max, Sloan now hopes to help other pet owners give their pets happy lives.